intermine/im-docs/docs/get-started/create-your-mine.rst

   # make executable
   ~/git/tigermine $ chmod +x project_build

-Run the `project_build` script from your `biotestmine` directory:
+Run the `project_build` script from your `mine` directory:

 ::

-    ~/git/tigermine $ ./project_build localhost /data/tigermine-build
+    ~/git/tigermine $ ./project_build -b localhost /data/tigermine-build

 See :doc:`/database/database-building/build-script` for more on the `project_build` script.

-Deploy your webapp.
+Your build (depending on your sources) will take a few minutes to run.
+Once that is done, deploy your webapp.
 Make sure tomcat is running.

 ::